- Community Schools

 Over a decade ago, I developed a friendship with some staff members at Mwebaza Infant Primary School in Uganda, and began a pen pal relationship between my class and the African schoolchildren.
 This relationship eventually blossomed into the formation of a non-profit organization, called the Mwebaza Foundation, that fosters mutually-beneficial, cross-cultural relationships between African and Colorado schools.
 Through this organization, the children of Niwot Elementary and two other Colorado partner schools have learned about African cultures while working together to benefit their underprivileged pen pals.
 I was privileged to visit the African partner schools in 2009, 2011, 2013, 2015, 2017, and 2019 and witness the improvements that are taking place there.

 Over time, my work with the Mwebaza Foundation has turned into a second, full-time job.
 I have discovered that I cannot sustain both teaching and managing the affairs of the non-profit without sacrificing my family and sanity in the process.
 In the spring of 2011, I secured funding from a private source that allows me to teach half time, and devote the other half of my work day to African development work through the Mwebaza Foundation.
 I feel very privileged to be able to use both my Public Affairs degree and teacher licensure to do two things I love - teach the amazing children of Niwot and work to improve conditions at African schools.
 I pledge to do my best to ensure that the quality of education that your child receives is in no way compromised by having two teachers, but is rather, enhanced!
-I look forward to a eighth year co-teaching with Melissa Calkins!
+I look forward to teaching with Katie Moulton!
 She is a dynamic, dedicated teacher!